Estimate Time5 min

 This 401(k) is Fidelity’s pooled employer plan (PEP).
 It can help maximize retirement savings for growing small businesses while offering a simple plan design and fewer administrative responsibilities.

 Who can open one?
-Anyone who owns a growing small business and wants to start a 401(k) for the first time.
+For-profit employers with up to 1,000 employees who wants to offer a 401(k) for the first time.

 How it works As the plan sponsor and fiduciary of Fidelity Advantage 401(k), Fidelity handles many of the day-to-day operational responsibilities and investment management duties.